Favona

-Favona is a mostly industry-dominated suburb of Auckland, New Zealand, and is part of the Māngere area.
+Favona is a semi industrial and residential suburb of Auckland, New Zealand, and is part of the Māngere area.
 The suburb is in the Manukau ward, one of the thirteen administrative divisions of Auckland city, and is under governance of the Auckland Council.

 Etymology

 The origin of the name Favona is unknown, although it may relate to the cattle of the Robertson family who farmed in Māngere.
 Favona was the name of a race horse who came to prominence in the 1890s, who raised on John Lennard's farm in Māngere.
 In 1899 Hugh Mosman, member of the Queensland Legislative Council, purchased 300 acres of farmland in the area, calling his estate the Favona Farm.